How to Deliver Effective PowerPoint Presentations

 The reason people use a small font is twofold:

-• first, that they don’t know their material well enough;
+- first, that they don’t know their material well enough;

-• second, they think that more text is more convincing.
+- second, they think that more text is more convincing.

+Total bozosity.
 Force yourself to use no font smaller than thirty points.
 I guarantee it will make your presentations better because it requires you to find the most salient points and to know how to explain them well.
 If “thirty points,” is too dogmatic, the I offer you an algorithm: find out the age of the oldest person in your audience and divide it by two.
-That’s your optimal font size.
+That’s your optimal font size. - So please observe the 10/20/30 Rule of PowerPoint.
+If nothing else, the next time someone in your audience complains of hearing loss, ringing, or vertigo, you’ll know what caused the problem.

-Don't choose messy fonts
+Don't choose messy fonts.

-You're trying to sell an idea, not seem like you write ransom notes in your spare time.
-In closing: When you deliver your PowerPoint presentation, make sure you talk to the audience with the intention to explain your topic to them - not just to read what is written in the slides and finish off with the presentation.
+When you deliver your PowerPoint presentation, make sure you talk to the audience with the intention to explain your topic to them - not just to read what is written in the slides and finish off with the presentation.

 Use the points on the slides as markers that tell you which direction you should proceed in but don't only read out those points.
 Let the points give you ideas which you can explain in detail as you talk to the audience.
 Talk to the audience as if you were talking to a friend - with the intention to make them understand what you are saying.
-A wonderful way to make your presentation interesting is to involve the audience in your presentation.

 As you talk, ask your audience some questions.
 For example, if you are talking about designing a website, ask your audience - "Which website do you visit the most?
 What do you like about this site?"
 The audience will then feel more involved and interested and you will be able to get your point across in an even better way.
 Or better yet..Conduct an Open Forum after presentation.